FelixKrueger/SNPsplit/README.md

 ## Installation

 SNPsplit is written in Perl and is executed from the command line.
-To install SNPsplit simply download the latest release of the code from the Releases page(./releases) and extract the files into a SNPsplit installation folder.
+To install SNPsplit simply download the latest release of the code from the [Releases page](./releases) and extract the files into a SNPsplit installation folder.

 SNPsplit requires the following tools installed and ideally available in the `PATH`:
 - [Samtools](http://samtools.sourceforge.net/)

 ## Documentation
-The SNPsplit documentation can be found here: [SNPsplit User Guide](./SNSplit_User_Guide.md)
+The SNPsplit documentation can be found here: [SNPsplit User Guide](./SNPsplit_User_Guide.md)

 ## Links
 - SNPsplit publication at F1000 Research: